Lepra (charity): Leprosy Review

 Each quarter, Lepra publishes Leprosy Review, an English-language scientific journal on leprosy.
 The open-access academic journal includes original papers on all aspects of leprosy, from research into medical, physical and social aspects of leprosy to information relevant to leprosy control.

 A forerunner of Leprosy Review, named Leprosy Notes, was first published in 1928.
-In its first issue, Rev. Frank Oldrieve, as Secretary of the Association, writes that the hope is "that leprosy workers in the British Empire will find these notes of service."
+In its first issue, Rev. Frank Oldrieve, as Secretary of the association, writes that the hope is "that leprosy workers in the British Empire will find these notes of service."
 He also invites readers to write in with any notes "on the results obtained from the various treatments that are being tried."
 In total, seven issues of Leprosy Notes are published across two years.

 In 1930, the first issue of Leprosy Review is published, a larger and expanded version of Leprosy Notes, with Dr Robert Cochrane as its first editor.
 Its aim was to "meet the need for a quarterly periodical giving interesting and practical details to workers, especially to those who have made no attempt to specialise exclusively in the field of leprosy."

 In 2004, Leprosy Review was cited as one of the top five medicine journals by the Institute of Scientific Information.

 In 2017 Leprosy Review published an article arguing for a return to an active case finding strategy in endemic countries to reduce the numbers of people affected by leprosy.

 The Leprosy Notes of 1928 and 1929 as well as all Leprosy Review issues from 1930 to 2001 are freely available online thanks to the Full Text Leprosy Project, an initiative of the Lauro de Souza Lima Institute of Secretary of Health of São Paulo, in cooperation with the Latin American and Caribbean Center on Health Sciences Information and The International Journal of Leprosy.
 Issues from 2002 onwards are available on Lepra's website.

-Current Work
+Current work

 Lepra takes an integrated approach to reducing the incidence and impact of leprosy and lymphatic filariasis.
 In addition to treating the diseases, Lepra also aims to enable people to improve their livelihoods and overcome disability, discrimination and prejudice.

 Locations

-As of 2019 Lepra works in India (as LEPRA Society), Bangladesh and Zimbabwe.
+As of 2025 Lepra works in India (as LEPRA Society) and Bangladesh.
 Lepra's international office is based in Colchester, England.

 Over the years Lepra has worked in multiple other countries, including Brazil, Kenya, Malawi, Nigeria, Sierra Leone, Uganda, and Zanzibar.

 Bangladesh

 In 2000, at the request of the government of Bangladesh, Lepra took over responsibility for leprosy control work in the Sirajganj and Pabna districts.

 In 2006 Lepra established a system of "health camps" in Bangladesh to test for TB.

-Lepra currently works in 11 districts in the north of Bangladesh, including Bogra, Sirajganj, Pabna and Natore.
+Lepra currently works in the Bogra district of Bangladesh with their Mind to Heart project.